ismetdagli/HaX-CoNN/README.md

 Intermediate Files:

  - Engine Plan Files: Located in `EMC_PLANS_DIR` (`build/convolution_characterization_plans` directory).
-These are the TensorRT engine files (.plan) generated from the input Prototxt files.
+These are the TensorRT engine files (.plan) that are generated from the input Prototxt files.
 Each engine file represents a specific convolution layer configuration and is used to measure EMC utilization.
  - Time Text Files: Located in `EMC_TIMES_DIR` (`build/convolution_characterization_plans/times` directory).
 These are the EMC utilization percentage distributions saved from the start to the end of engine's run.
 Every engine has its own time distribution in text format.

 Output File: